 Mind that every other argument between you and your spouse will only increase the duration of the process.
 For example, having children and struggling to find the best solution adds about 7 months to your divorce time.
 Participating in trials on property, children and other issues will add another 7 months to your case on average.
 Plus, you should consider that even if you wish to meet in court, there are no guarantees that the local court is ready to welcome you here and now.
 You may wait several weeks to fit in the court calendar.

 If you manage to cope with all your disputes within six months of the waiting period, then you will be a happy one finalizing a divorce in California in just half a year.
 Your attorney will get your Settlement Agreement and other docs ready and hand them to court to get approved.
 When the approval is passed, you are finally divorced.

-Another good way out is to apply for a quickie (a simple and fast divorce in California).
+Another good way out is to apply for a quickie (a simple and fast divorce in CA).
 It is officially named Summary Dissolution and has special requirements to appeal for it.
 The couple has to be married at least for five years, have no major debts and assets, apply for no spousal support ever, and more.
 If you qualify, you will manage to get your marriage to the end with the help of a simplified procedure and within six months of the waiting time without any hurdles.